-Taking ecstasy can be an extremely blissful experience – it's why the drug is called "ecstasy", and generally why people take it.
-However, it can also have many downsides: the comedown, the fact it can be extremely dangerous if you don't use it responsibly, and – as anyone who's taken it will know – the fact it can make you do and say some very embarrassing things.
+This article originally appeared on VICE UK.
+Taking ecstasy can be an extremely blissful experience—it's why the drug is called "ecstasy," and generally why people take it.
+However, it can also have many downsides: the comedown, the fact that it can be extremely dangerous if you don't use it responsibly, and—as anyone who's taken it will know—the fact that it can make you do and say some very embarrassing things.

-By way of illustration, we asked some people to relay the cringiest stuff they've ever done on ecstasy.
+By way of illustration, we asked some people to relay the cringe-worthy stuff they've ever done on ecstasy.

-– "Genuinely enjoyed a drum 'n' bass night."
+– "I genuinely enjoyed a drum and bass night."

-– "I was on a stag-do in Barcelona and 'double-dropped', by which I mean 'dropped two individual quarters of a pill over the course of about four hours'.
+– "I was at a bachelor party in Barcelona and 'double-dropped,' by which I mean 'dropped two individual quarters of a pill over the course of about four hours.'
 Everyone else had done much more than that, but I got a bit freaked out for some reason and started applying cool gel packs to my head and back.
 Everyone else went out for the night and I stayed in, watching videos on my laptop."

-– "I know someone who cheated on their boyfriend because they actually thought the guy they were getting with was their boyfriend, and then was like, 'Wait, you're not Sam, WTF,' mid-kiss."
+– "I know someone who cheated on their boyfriend because they actually thought the guy they were hooking up with was their boyfriend, and then was like, 'Wait, you're not Sam, WTF,' mid-kiss."

-– "The day I bought my wife's engagement ring I went round my friend's house to celebrate, and he put a stupid amount of MDMA in bombs, which we all dropped quite early on in the night.
+– "The day I bought my wife's engagement ring, I went around to my friend's house to celebrate, and he put a stupid amount of MDMA in bombs, which we all dropped quite early on in the night.
 I don't remember a huge amount very clearly, but I do remember having what I thought was quite a nice conversation with someone next to me on the sofa about, inexplicably, pork pies.
-Turns out there was no one next to me, and two of my friends had been sitting opposite me and half-laughing, half-being very concerned for about 15 minutes."
+Turns out, there was no one next to me, and two of my friends had been sitting opposite of me laughing and very concerned for about 15 minutes."

-– "Came up on a coach and spent some of the journey hassling the stranger next to me about wearing bowling shoes outside of an alley.
-They were Nike Cortez."
+– "I was traveling on a bus and spent some of the journey hassling the stranger next to me about wearing bowling shoes outside of the alley.
+They were really wearing Nike Cortez sneakers."

-– "The first few times I'd done pills they hadn't had much of an effect on me anatomically, if you know what I mean.
-So the first time I got peanut-dick – they must have been really strong pills, I was very loved-up – I thought it would be a good idea to show an entire room at a house party how small my dick had got.
+– "The first few times I'd done pills, they hadn't had much of an effect on me anatomically, if you know what I mean.
+So the first time I got peanut-dick—they must have been really strong pills, I was very loved-up—I thought it would be a good idea to show an entire room at a house party how small my dick had got.
 I still cannot believe I did that.
-Even writing this to you know is making me hate myself."
+Even writing this to you now is making me hate myself."

-– "Took a fully-clothed bath with three of my mates, and we spent the whole time stroking each other's hair and faces.
-Probably looked quite cringe, but it felt amazing."
+– "I took a fully-clothed bath with three of my friends, and we spent the whole time stroking each other's hair and faces.
+It probably looked quite cringe, but it felt amazing."

-– "I suddenly declared that I'd found total inner peace in a club and insisted my mates and I left immediately.
-When we did eventually leave, I struck up a conversation with some equally out of it guy, and we said he could come in our taxi, as we were heading the same way.
-I was retelling my story about finding enlightenment – for about the fifth time – and he got weirdly jealous, saying he wanted it too, and lashed out at me across the seats.
+– "I suddenly declared that I'd found total inner peace in a club and insisted my friends and I left immediately.
+When we did eventually leave, I struck up a conversation with some equally out of it guy, and we said he could come in our taxi because we were heading the same way.
+I was retelling my story about finding enlightenment—for about the fifth time—and he got weirdly jealous, saying he wanted it too, and lashed out at me across the seats.
 My inner peace ended right there."

 WATCH: How to Use Ecstasy as Safely as Possible

-– "I've only done ecstasy twice, because I am a square, I have the smell of squarehood upon me, and people don't often offer me drugs as a result (they gaze at me and know I was Too Into Books at secondary school; they smell the pheromones I pump into the air and fundamentally know I still buy myself a Lego advent calendar some years).
-So, the first time: I did half a tablet and turned into the most monstrously horny man alive, an entire personality 180, and chatted up (and instantly struck out with) every single woman present in the bar I was in, revolving around the dance embarrassing myself in front of all of them in turn."
+– "I've only done ecstasy twice because I am a square, I have the smell of squarehood upon me, and people don't often offer me drugs as a result.
+People look at me and know I was too into books in high school; they smell the pheromones I pump into the air and fundamentally know I still buy myself a Lego advent calendar some years.
+So, the first time I did half a tablet and turned into the most monstrously horny man alive.
+It was an entire personality 180, and I chatted up—and instantly struck out with—every single woman present in the bar I was in, revolving around the dance embarrassing myself in front of all of them in turn."

-– "Completely lost my mind and started asking my girlfriend when we were going for dinner with David Cameron.
+– "I completely lost my mind and started asking my girlfriend when we were going for dinner with David Cameron.
 She thought she'd lost me forever."

-– "I work in the media, and cannot recall the amount of times I've met an aspiring writer / photographer / illustrator in a smoking area and very earnestly told them to email me about working together."
+– "I work in the media, and cannot recall the number of times I've met an aspiring writer/photographer/illustrator in a smoking area and very earnestly told them to email me about working together."

-– "Either when I texted my uni boyfriend – who I hadn't spoken to for three years – to forgive him for everything (we broke up because I cheated on him) or basically every cuddle-puddle conversation I've ever had."
+– "Either when I texted my college boyfriend—who I hadn't spoken to for three years—to forgive him for everything (we broke up because I cheated on him) or basically every cuddle-puddle conversation I've ever had."